redkerry135/sodakits-krita-themes/README.md

 coming soon!

 ### Licensing/legal TLDR
-You may share and/or modify the themes, but you cannot remove my credits
+You may share and/or modify the themes, but you cannot remove my credits.
+No liability or warranty is provided